Dvd-Znf/TorSandbox/README.md

 PS: git clone
 PS: WindowsSandbox TorSandbox\TorSanbox.wsb
 ```
-In the future i want to add a nice shortcut thing for it
+If you want you can move the custom shortcut anywhere you want and even pin it to the taskbar
-But for now you can right click and add your own shortcut to put in the start menu
+The shortcut also has a custom icon that is broken in some smaller sizes (Maybe ill fix in near future)